Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_ncms.rst

         ${asmAny("title")}

-    :param com.softmotions.ncms.asm.Asm asm: Assembly for that
+    :param com.softmotions.ncms.asm.Asm asm: Assembly, for which
            a named attribute will be searched
     :rtype: java.lang.Object